akashsharma2108/Scraper/README.md

 Replace `"chowman"` with the name of your desired restaurant.
-Replace `"currentLocation"` to `"true"` if you want to see major city data. make sure  `"currentLocation"` set to `"fasle"` when inDepth search is enable Test browser will pop up if any reCAPTCHA is there be fill that
+Replace `"currentLocation"` to `"true"` if you want to see major city data. make sure  `"currentLocation"` set to `"fasle"` when inDepth search is enable.
+Test browser will pop up if any reCAPTCHA is there be fill that.

 **Note:** You can also send POST requests using Postman.